 The left luggage premises are located inside the Stazione Centrale building, on the side along Piazza Luigi di Savoia.
 They are open every day 6am-12pm.

 As for fares, you're supposed to pay Euro 4 for the first five hours, Euro 0.6 for each additional hour up to twelve hours, and Euro 0.2 for each additional hour after the twelfth.

 .:.
-CiaoMilano was conceived and is edited by KIWI, Milano.
-It is licensed under a Creative Commons Attribution-Share Alike 2.5 Italy License.
+CiaoMilano was conceived and is edited by KIWI Milano within a Foundation 6 framework.
+It's released under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International.

 .:.
 Icons by